afnanalmohd/uploadeImge/README.md

 Additionally, The primary objective of writing content is to ensure it results in clean code that is easy to read, maintain, understand, and modify by following a structured and consistent format.
-Also this code develpoing in dark and light mood , and two languge English and arabic .